'Lunch and Learn: Pastor's Edition' kicks off free monthly conversations

-North Dakota Lutheran social services and pastors from churches across the state will host "Lunch and Learn: Pastor's Edition," which are free monthly conversations that feature panel discussions about pressing issues.
+North Dakota Lutheran Social Services and pastors from churches across the state will host "Lunch and Learn: Pastor's Edition," free monthly conversations that feature panel discussions about pressing issues.

 The next Zoom meeting on Sept.
 16 will feature "Supporting Congregation Members Through Mental Health Issues/Navigating ND’s Mental Health Resources."